CHTC/2019-09-16-htmap-workshop/index.md

 <h2 id="setup">Setup</h2>

+If you would like to follow along with the instruction via your own CHTC account, follow the instructions to set up the necessary tools.

 ### Installing Python and HTMap

 This guide will walk you through installing a personal (i.e., not "system") Python on a CHTC submit machine.
 Once you have a personal Python, you can install any packages you'd like, including HTMap.